Skip to content

 Mortgage broker fee: 300-700 if using a fee-charging broker.
 Many brokers are fee-free (earning commission from lenders).

 Total costs typically 500-3,000.
-The remortgage benefit needs to clear these within the new fixed period to be worthwhile.
+The remortgage benefit needs to clear these within the new fixed period for the saving to outweigh the fees.

 Fee vs rate trade-off